STA521-F17/website/syllabus/index.md

 Any non-personal questions related to the material covered in class, problem sets, labs, projects, etc. should be posted on Piazza.
 Before posting a new question please make sure to check if your question has already been answered.
-The TAs and myself will be answering questions on the forum daily and all students are expected to answer questions as well.
-Please use informative titles for your posts.
+The TAs and myself will be answering questions on the forum daily and all students are expected to answer questions as well as part of the participation grade.
+Please use informative titles for your posts and link to the appropriate topics.

 Note that it is more efficient to answer most statistical questions ``in person" so make use of Office Hours.